-Belgian Yellow Ardennes Coticule Select Grade (Large Size)
+Belgian Yellow Ardennes Coticule/BBW Combo Select Grade (Large Size)

-These Ardennes Coticule select sharpening stones are available in exclusively thin layers and, unlike their standard grade counterpart, feature a base made of Belgian Blue Whetstone.
+These Ardennes Coticule select sharpening stones are available in exclusively thin layers, and feature a base made of Belgian Blue Whetstone.
 Sporadically, these naturally formed Coticule/BBW combinations will occur, as the Coticule layer has remained attached by nature to the BBW layer.
 Recognizable by the non-rectilinear transition between the Coticule and BBW layers, these stones can be identified by the wave-like transition between their two sides.

 These rare whetstones can be used on both sides: preliminary sharpening on the BBW side, and fine honing with the Coticule side.

 The Belgian Blue side has a grit comparable to that of a 3000 grit whetstone, using the Japanese grit system.